The Best Pricing Advice A Small Business Management Consulting Services Can Give You 📜

-Small Business Management Consulting Advice #2:
+Small Business Management Consulting Pricing Advice #2:

-Business managers write a few vaguely defined job ads and post them on LinkedIn, job boards and maybe go to a recruitment agency to find talent.
+Business managers write a few vaguely defined job ads and post them on LinkedIn, and job boards and maybe go to a recruitment agency to find talent.
 As a result, job specs are overly technical and experience-based.
-There’s a distinct lack of insight into the behaviours, style, and capabilities of high-performance pricing teams.
-Good talent is instantly put off by the poorly written job ads are arrogant style.
+There’s a distinct lack of insight into the behaviours, styles, and capabilities of high-performance pricing teams.
+Good talent is instantly put off by poorly written job ads are arrogant style.

-Small Business Management Consulting Advice #3:
+Small Business Management Consulting Pricing Advice #3:

 The business requests HR to undertake an external search for pricing talent without adequately considering internal staff.
-Consequently, HR offers a little contribution to job role development, as the function is a relatively new and unknown entity.
+Consequently, HR offers little contribution to job role development, as the function is a relatively new and unknown entity.
 HR relies on CVs and interviews to hire new people for the new pricing function.
 The new hire churn rate is high due to bad hires, bad bosses, and problems with the new team structure.

-Small Business Management Consulting Advice #4:
+Small Business Management Consulting Pricing Advice #4:

 The business is instructed to shift pricing responsibilities from individuals currently implementing it to the new pricing team to avoid margin leakage.
 Therefore this creates silos and divisions between departments instantly.
 The new pricing team struggles to balance the conflicts and trade-offs.
 It takes 2-3 years of hard work to gain the trust and respect of peers.

-Small Business Management Consulting Advice #5:
+Small Business Management Consulting Pricing Advice #5:

 The new pricing team is left fighting massive amounts of resistance, conflicts, and trade-offs without support or sponsorship from the executive team.
 Hence, stakeholders and teams resent handing over their pricing authority to the new pricing team.